000MDK/osmc-matrix-rpi3-stuff/README.md

 using VNC-install script from https://github.com/MarkusLange/VNC-Server-install-script-for-OSMC/

-working already, needs some cleanup and testing for release - cec still not working. investingating.
+working already, needs some cleanup and testing for release - issues:
+- cec still not working. investigating.
+- audio ouput settings refinement needed (steamlink)

 Note:
 Optimized for Raspi3B+